jeannafta/trajnetplusplusbaselines/README.rst

       2.1.2 Event sampling

 This sampling method consists in drawing negative samples based on regions of other agents across multiple time steps.
-This means that it is close to the Social sampling but multiple time steps are considered, meaning the entire sampling horizon.
+This means that it is close to the Social sampling but multiple time steps are considered, meaning the entire sampling horizon steps.

 **2.2 Query**

 To accurately predict the trajectory of the primary agent, some important features need to be learnt from the history of the primary agent.
 A batch feat was generated from 9 previous observations.
 Here we have chosen to keep only the first prediction (prediction at time 0 of the batch feat), for the calculation of the query, but this will be improved in milestone 3.
-Then a 2 layers MLP (Projection Head) was used to encode the history of observations into an 8-dimensional  embedding  vector.

 .. figure:: docs/train/Time.png

 **2.3 Embedding**

-Once the query, positive and negative data were obtained, they were embedded in the space and normalized across the features dimension.
+A 2 layer MLP (Projection Head) was used to encode the history of observations into an 8-dimensional  embedding  vector.
+Positive and negative samples were also embedded in the same space using spatial or event encoder.
+Then the embedded vectors were normalized across the features dimension.

 **2.4 Similarity**